MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-9-Department-Energy/subchapter-H-Clauses-Forms/part-952-Solicitation-Provisions-Contract-Clauses/subpart-952.2-Text-Provisions-Clauses/section-952.227-13.md

 (4) The Contracting Officer may decrease or increase the sums withheld up to the maximum authorized above.
 No amount shall be withheld under this paragraph while the amount specified by this paragraph is being withheld under other provisions of the contract.
 The withholding of any amount or the subsequent payment thereof shall not be construed as a waiver of any Government rights.

-(h) *Subcontracts.* (1) The contractor shall include the clause at 48 CFR 952.227-11 (suitably modified to identify the parties) in all subcontracts, regardless of tier, for experimental, developmental, demonstration, or research work to be performed by a small business firm or domestic nonprofit organization, except where the work of the subcontract is subject to an Exceptional Circumstances Determination by DOE.
+(h) *Subcontracts.*(1) The contractor shall include the clause at 37 CFR 401.14 (suitably modified to identify the parties) in all subcontracts, regardless of tier, for experimental, developmental, demonstration, or research work to be performed by a small business firm or domestic nonprofit organization, except where the work of the subcontract is subject to an Exceptional Circumstances Determination by DOE or another exception in 37 CFR 401.3(a).
 In all other subcontracts, regardless of tier, for experimental, developmental, demonstration, or research work, the contractor shall include this clause (suitably modified to identify the parties).
 The contractor shall not, as part of the consideration for awarding the subcontract, obtain rights in the subcontractor's subject inventions.

 (2) In the event of a refusal by a prospective subcontractor to accept such a clause the Contractor—